SoftwareAG/adabas-go-api/README.md

 ## Summary

 The Go Adabas-API offers easy access to store or read data in or out of Adabas.
-In advance the transactionality is provided.
 The Go API should help developers to work with data in Adabas without having the need of being an Adabas expert knowing special Adabas Database features.
-Go functions enable developers to use Go as a programming language accessing Adabas in the same way other data sources are embedded in a Go project.
+Go functions enable developers to use Go as a programming language to access Adabas in the same way as other data sources are embedded in a Go project.

 ______________________
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.